infomodels/data-models-packer/README.md

 ## Known Bugs

-The combination of the tar and gzip golang libraries for writing appears to suffer from a bug which makes the  resulting file unreadable for the standard command line tools.
+The combination of the tar and gzip Go libraries for writing appears to suffer from a bug which makes the  resulting file unreadable for the standard command line tools.
 This means that packages output by data model packer cannot be read by standard tar and gzip tools.
 Unfortunately, .tar.gz is the default format output by data model packer and the only compression method compatible with encryption at this time.
 Of course, they can be unpacked by data model packer.

+The Go zip library is unable to decompress zip archives that use the DEFLATE64 compression method.

 ## Developers